Autodesk-Forge/forge-configurator-inventor/README.md

     * You will need to change the callback in your forge app to match the URL you deploy to.

 ### Project file zip encoding
-* Uploading of project file can end up with error "Project name or asembly contains unsupported characters".
-This problem typically happens when you use non latin character in your project file names and the zip file is not using UTF-8 encoding for the project file names.
+* Uploading your project file can cause the error "Project name or assembly contains unsupported characters".
+This problem typically happens when you use non Latin characters in your project file names and the zip file does not use UTF-8 encoding for the project file names.
 * This issue can be fixed by forcing your zip program of choice to zip the file with the UTF-8 encoding
-* For 7-zip, you can follow these simple steps in order to get your valid project file zip:
+* For 7-zip, you can follow these simple steps:
-	* After selecting your files for zipping, press right mouse button and select 7-zip from the context menu
+	* After selecting your files for zipping, right-click them and select 7-zip from the context menu
 	* Select option "Add to archive..."
-	* On the very bottom you can see text field "Parameters:"
+	* On the very bottom you can see a text field labelled "Parameters:"
 	* Write "cu" without the quotes into that field
 	* Press ok
-	* Name your resulting zip
+	* Name your resulting zip file

-* For more information on this issue please refer to [FDA troubleshooting page](https://forge.autodesk.com/en/docs/design-automation/v3/developers_guide/troubleshooting/)
+* For more information on this issue please refer to the [FDA troubleshooting page](https://forge.autodesk.com/en/docs/design-automation/v3/developers_guide/troubleshooting/)

 ### Use ngrok for localhost callbacks
 * If you choose webhook callback network configuration for the application, you will need a way for the callbacks to get from the FDA servers to your local machine.